Abortion Regret Isn’t a Myth, Despite New Study

 Bond said most women are culturally conditioned to either hide their abortion or celebrate it.
 “Those are your two choices,” she said.
 “Be silent, or say ‘It hasn’t affected me!’”
 Some may not even realize that some of the negative symptoms they experience in the years following their abortion—nightmares, or an eating disorder, for example—may have been triggered by their experience.

 Bond also questioned the researchers’ conclusion that the lack of emotion is positive.
 Far from a good thing, she said that can be actually evidence of trauma.
 One of the most common symptoms of post-abortion stress she sees in women is emotional numbness.
-One study conducted in the early nineties by pro-life researchers found that 92 percent of women experience some level of “emotional deadening” up to ten years after their procedure.
+One study conducted in the early nineties by pro-life researchers found that 92 percent of women experience some level of “emotional deadening” up to 10 years after their procedure.
 (That study surveyed 260 women who had actively sought post-abortion counseling.)

 While post-abortive ministries, by their nature, are likely to draw in women who are experiencing regret and seeking a place for healing—their work is not miniscule.
 As Julie Roys wrote for CT in 2015: